Independent African news, markets, culture and politics.

 Scrap post-UTME, it hinders education growth — Stakeholders tell Nigerian govt — Daily Nigerian

-Stakeholders in Nigeria’s education sector are calling for the abolition of the Post-Unified Tertiary Matriculation Examination, also known as Post-UTME, to improve access to quality higher education.
-The Post-UTME is a screening test administered by universities and other tertiary institutions to assess a candidate’s suitability for admission, following the Unified Tertiary Matriculation Examination organized by the Joint Admissions and Matriculation Board.
+Stakeholders in Nigeria’s education sector are calling for the abolition of the Post‑Unified Tertiary Matriculation Examination (Post‑UTME) to improve access to quality higher education.
+The Post‑UTME is a screening test administered by universities and other tertiary institutions to assess a candidate’s suitability for admission after the Unified Tertiary Matriculation Examination (JAMB) organized by the Joint Admissions and Matriculation Board.
+Although the federal government officially scrapped the Post‑UTME exam in 2016, some institutions continue to conduct various forms of screening or interviews for candidates.

+Educationists, parents, activists, and students argue that the Post‑UTME test is counter‑productive and hinders sustainable education development.
+They claim the test puts undue pressure on students, making the admission process cumbersome and expensive.
 Dr. Langa Hassan, a lecturer at the Federal College of Education in Gombe, emphasizes the need for universities to adopt effective online examination modules to reduce costs and stress for applicants.
-Muhammad Aminu, a teacher in Dutse, suggests that institutions harmonize the Post-UTME test to ease the burden on candidates, allowing them to take the exam in their hometowns rather than traveling to distant universities.
+Muhammad Aminu, a teacher in Dutse, suggests that institutions harmonize the Post‑UTME so candidates can take the exam in their hometowns rather than traveling to distant universities.
+Many parents and students share similar concerns, citing the high cost of transportation and accommodation, as well as the risks associated with long‑distance travel.
+Salina Moses, a mother in Gombe, recounts how her daughter traveled to ABU Zaria for the Post‑UTME test but failed to secure admission despite the significant expenses incurred.

-Some universities have already introduced online screening or Post-UTME exams, allowing candidates to participate from their respective locations.
-The Federal University of Kashere, for example, subjects candidates to online screening, while the Sa’adu Zungur University in Bauchi State conducts online examinations followed by physical screening.
+Some universities have already introduced online screening or Post‑UTME exams, allowing candidates to participate from their respective locations.
+The Federal University of Kashere, for example, subjects candidates to online screening, while Sa’adu Zungur University in Bauchi State conducts online examinations followed by physical screening.
+Experts acknowledge that the Post‑UTME exam can be crucial in assessing a candidate’s true ability, especially when there is a disparity between JAMB scores and actual performance.
+However, they also note challenges such as examination malpractice and the need for alternative formats, like computer‑based tests, to reduce costs and improve safety.

 Scroll to Top